BonifacioDaitan/SupportPortalPodDiscoveryServices/README.md

 In this repository you will find a basic implementation of the new pod discovery service API for Support Portal.

+The base for this API implementation can be found in the file: `discoveryservice-client/src/main/canon/podservice.json`

 The code present in here was mostly built using [Canon](https://github.com/symphonyoss/canon), using the [Canon-Example](https://github.com/symphonyoss/canon-example) as a quickstart to make it run.

 To run this project use the following steps: